rust-stuco/lectures/week8/ownership_p2.md

 When is memory deallocated?

-* Stack: deallocated when function returns
+* Stack: deallocated when the function returns
     * Valid, unless dangling pointer ✅
         * We'll discuss more in the upcoming Lifetimes lecture...
 * Heap: deallocated when ???